How to Develop a Brand Identity: A Step-by-Step Guide (2026)

 - What products or services does it offer, and what makes them unique?

-- What are the core values that you would like associated with your company?
+- What are the core values you want associated with your company?

 - Who is your target market?

-Some of the common visual elements that you will want to develop for your brand’s identity include:
+The common visual elements you’ll want to develop for your brand identity include:

 - Logo